Organization and AccountabilityMore

 Faculty are key to any top-down student success initiative, but too often they are not involved in implementation decisions.
 Our study profiles 16 best practices to engage faculty as major allies in student success efforts.

-Early-alert programs can prevent students from slipping through the cracks, but these programs are often uncoordinated and inefficient.
-We uncovered the five building blocks of successful early-alert programs and strategies to bridge the gaps.
+Uncover the five building blocks of successful early-alert programs and strategies to bridge the gaps.